ryanchen0327/literature-reviews/classnotes/software analysis/lec1.md

 	memory leak detection: Valgrind;
 	datarace detection: Eraser;
 	finding likely invariants: Daikon;
-It can never conclude an invariance, but can conclude
+It can never conclude an invariance, but can infer a value can be an invariant and conclude any other values cannot be invariant.

 Static Analysis:
 	Suspicious error patterns: Lint, FindBugs, Coverity;